Edwards-R/understanding_docs/Next thing/notes.md

 # Understandings as an archival format for biological nomenclature

-## Abstract
+## Introduction
 This document introduces 'Understandings' as an archival format for biological nomenclature, as well as guidance for their usage.
-An archival format is a way of storing data designed to maintain relevance over long periods of time, without substantial external input.
+Understandings are a way to, in a standardised, non-taxon-specific manner, differentiate between multiple interpretations of the same taxonomic name.
+Separation is achieved by attaching further information to traditional nomenclature.

-The archival nature of Understandings is designed to maintain the precision of biological nomenclature over time, in ways that conventional nomenclature cannot.
+The archival nature of Understandings is designed to maintain the precision of biological nomenclature over time, in ways that conventional nomenclature cannot, without requiring substantial external input.
 Maintaining precision of a name against taxonomic types is a high priority for many systems, including:

 - Biological recording schemes
 - Academic writing